remix-run/react-router/docs/API.md

   * `state`: State to persist to the `location`.
 * If it is not specified, an anchor tag without an `href` attribute will be rendered.

-_Note: React Router currently does not manage scroll position, and will not scroll to the element corresponding to `hash`._
+_Note: One App Router currently does not manage scroll position, and will not scroll to the element corresponding to `hash`._

 ```jsx
 // String location descriptor.